bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/cloud-provider.md

 # version of &lt;cloud provider&gt; : string

-Returns the version of the instance metadata, or an empty string if the client machine is not a VM, or if it is a VM hosted on an unrecognized cloud provider.
+Returns the version of the instance image, or an empty string if the client machine is not a VM, or if it is a VM hosted on an unrecognized cloud provider.

 # region of &lt;cloud provider&gt; : string